 We are not contained in a one-dimensional world with one-dimensional answers.
 Because of this, we like to look at design challenges from multiple perspectives.
 Sometimes our projects lead with form; sometimes they lead with function.
 We consider what the user will experience and how our work fits into the larger context of a sustainable community, a viable economy, and a healthy environment.

-In over two decades of practice, Deborah Davis Design Inc. has worked with a myriad of clients ranging from executives and talent in the entertainment industry on commercial projects to modest homeowners on a color consultation and everything in between.
+For almost three decades of practice, Deborah Davis Design Inc. has worked with a myriad of clients ranging from executives and talent in the entertainment industry on commercial projects to modest homeowners on a color consultation and everything in between.
 Our diverse group of designers enjoys working on all facets of a project to express the personality and individual needs of each client.
 We coordinate with our extensive network of vendors and professional resources to give our clients a finished interior that is functional as well as aesthetically pleasing.

 Since 2003, E!
 Entertainment has been one of Deborah Davis Design, Inc.’s largest clients with projects ranging from reconfiguring entire corporate common area and collaborative workspaces, to designing numerous private executive offices.
 Their designs may be seen the E!
 Entertainment Lobbies, Bravo Lobby, Oxygen office suites, as well as numerous celebrity lounges including the green rooms.
 Deborah Davis Design, Inc. consulted on furniture, finish specification, and space planning for E!
 Entertainment offices in Los Angeles, Chicago, New York, London, and Hong Kong.
 Deborah Davis Design, Inc. with E!
 Entertainment Davis became instrumental in designing and coordinating additional post-production editing facilities for the growing company.
 Deborah Davis Design Inc. employees are Deborah Davis, Kim Knight, Mindy Sarvey, and Hillary Lewis.